ALIYA2Group/Mod20_Segment_3/README2.md

 * Reason topic was selected

-We selected this topic becuase we wanted to predict at what point in time in the future when the polar ice caps would melt.
+We selected this topic becuase we wanted to predict at what point in time would the sea ice shrink.

 * Description of the source of data